-The Department does not encourage departures (changes) from the funding agreement template.
-However, where you cannot accept the terms of the funding agreement template in its current form, you may use the provided departures table in the template to clearly set out and qualify the reasons for your requested departure.
-For the construction ready stream, any departures need to be addressed as part of the application process.
+The Department does not encourage departures from the funding agreement template.
+However, where the applicant cannot accept the terms of the funding agreement template in its current form, you may use the provided departures table in the template to clearly set out and qualify the reasons for your requested departure.
+For the project development stream, any departures need to be addressed as part of the application process.
 The Department may or may not accept these departures at our discretion.